 Appearance – dark amber with heavy red hues.

 Nose – the nose on this rye is strong and flavorful!
 There is some sweet toffee initially, but it gives way to heavy rye spice with a touch of ethanol, oak char, heavy cinnamon, and the slightest note of pickling brine.

 Palate – a sharp rye spice initially dominates on the palate along with some oak and a fair amount of alcohol, which really demonstrates the young age of this rye.
-Once you work through the alcohol, a sharp cinnamon spice begins to develop, along with a few other baking spices, but there really isn’t much else.
-Unfortunately, the alcohol presence muted many of the other flavors I was hoping to find.
+Once you work through the alcohol, a sharp cinnamon spice begins to develop, along with a few other baking spices and some dried fruit, but there really isn’t much else.
+Unfortunately, the alcohol presence muted many of the other flavors that tried to develop.